Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Related work

 Geometrical and topological methods have shown their usefulness for analysing the intrinsic dimensionality of data representations.
-Some works focus on data manifolds~\citep{pope2021the, NEURIPS2021_3bc31a43} and others consider hidden representations of neural networks and investigate through the lens of intrinsic dimensionality. \citet{ansuini2019intrinsic} apply TwoNN to internal representations in CNNs, establish a connection to the model's generalization ability. \citet{birdal2021intrinsic} show that the generalization error of these models can be bounded via persistent homology dimension.
-Vision transformers were also investigated in \citep{xue2022searching} and \citep{magai2022topology}.
-Moreover, intrinsic dimensionality was connected to the generalization of Transformer-based LLMs \citep{aghajanyan-etal-2021-intrinsic}. \citet{Valeriani-et-al-2023} analyze the intrinsic dimensionality of large Transformer-based models.
-Topological properties of the inner representations of Transformer-based models~\citep{NIPS2017_3f5ee243}, including BERT \citep{devlin-etal-2019-bert} and HuBERT \citep{hubert_paper}, were successfully applied for solving a wide variety of tasks, from artificial text detection \citep{kushnareva-etal-2021-artificial} and acceptability judgement \citep{cherniavskii-etal-2022-acceptability} to speech processing \citep{tulchinskii2022topological}.
+Some works focus on data manifolds~\citep{pope2021the, NEURIPS2021_3bc31a43} and others consider hidden representations and other parts of neural networks and investigate through the lens of intrinsic dimensionality. \citet{measuringIDlandscape} define the intrinsic dimension of objective landscape by tracking the subspace dimension and performance of a neural network, while \citet{8578388} use manifold dimension directly to regularize the model. \citet{ansuini2019intrinsic} apply TwoNN to internal representations in CNNs and establish a connection to the model's generalization ability. \citet{birdal2021intrinsic} show that the generalization error of these models can be bounded via persistent homology dimension.
+Vision transformers were also investigated by \citet{xue2022searching} and \citet{magai2022topology}.
+Moreover, intrinsic dimensionality has been connected to the generalization of Transformer-based LLMs \citep{aghajanyan-etal-2021-intrinsic}. \citet{Valeriani-et-al-2023} analyze the intrinsic dimensionality of large Transformer-based models.
+Topological properties of the inner representations of Transformer-based models~\citep{NIPS2017_3f5ee243}, including BERT \citep{devlin-etal-2019-bert} and HuBERT \citep{hubert_paper}, have been successfully applied for solving a wide variety of tasks, from artificial text detection \citep{kushnareva-etal-2021-artificial} and acceptability judgement \citep{cherniavskii-etal-2022-acceptability} to speech processing \citep{tulchinskii2022topological}.